-KCSIE Keeping children safe in education Statutory guidance setting out schools and colleges' duties to safeguard and promote the welfare of children.
-LA Local authority A local government agency responsible for the provision of a range of services in a specified local area, including education.
+A local government agency responsible for the LA Local authority provision of a range of services in a specified local area, including education.
 LAC Looked-after children Children who have been placed in local authority care or where children's services have looked after children for more than a period of 24 hours.
-LGBTQ+ Lesbian, gay, bisexual, transgender and queer plus Term relating to a community of people, protected by the Equality Act 2010, who identify as lesbian, gay, bisexual or transgender, or other protected sexual or gender identities.
+LGBTQ+ Lesbian, gay, bisexual, transgender and queer plus Term relating to a community of people, protected by the Equality Act 2010, who identify as lesbian, gay, bisexual, or transgender, or other protected sexual or gender identities.
 NPCC The National Police Chiefs' Council The National Police Chiefs' Council is a national coordination body for law enforcement in the United Kingdom and the representative body for British police chief officers.
 PLAC Previously looked-after children Children who were previously in local authority care or were looked after by children's services for more than a period of 24 hours.
 PLAC are also known as care leavers.
-PSHE Personal, social and health education A non-statutory subject in which students learn about themselves, other people, rights, responsibilities and relationships.
-RSHE Relationships, sex and health education A compulsory subject from Year 7 for all students.
-Includes the teaching of sexual health, reproduction and sexuality, as well as promoting positive relationships.
+PSHE Personal, social and health education A non-statutory subject in which pupils learn about themselves, other people, rights, responsibilities, and relationships.
+RSHE Relationships, sex, and health education A compulsory subject from Year 7 for all pupils.
+Includes the teaching of sexual health, reproduction, and sexuality, as well as promoting positive relationships.
 SCR Single central record A statutory secure record of recruitment and identity checks for all permanent and temporary staff, proprietors, contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
-SENCO Special educational needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to students with special educational needs.
-SLT Senior Ieadership team Staff members who have been delegated leadership responsibilities in a school.
+SENCO Special educational needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to pupils with special educational needs.
+SLT Senior leadership team Staff members who have been delegated leadership responsibilities in a school.
+TRA Teaching Regulation Agency An executive agency of the DfE with responsibility for the regulation of the teaching profession.